appcoreopc/tfserving-app/README.md

     requests.post('http://localhost:8501/v1/models/fashion_model:predict', data=data, headers=headers)

-Noticed the --model_name=fashion_model with the REST API /v1/models/fashion_model. :)
+Noticed the --model_name=fashion_model with the REST API /v1/models/fashion_model/predict. :)
 Yeap that's no coincidence.
+It is by design and applies to other models.

 ### Installing your server